NxBlaze/odin-rock-paper-scissors/README.md

 # Project Odin - Rock, Paper, Scissors

 First JS project of TOP - a simple Rock, Paper, Scissors game in the console.
+This branch serves as archive for the initial, console-only version.

 ## Project Goals